-WHEREAS, Murphy's Bowl, LLC (Project Sponsor), seeks the development of the Inglewood Basketball and Entertainment Center (IBEC) that includes an arena calculated to promote the enjoyment and recreation of the public by providing access to the City's residents in the form of spectator sports, specifically basketball, with up to 18,000 fixed seats to host National Basketball Association games, and with up to 500 additional temporary seats for other events such as family shows, concerts, corporate and community events, and other sporting events; an up to 85,000-square foot team practice and athletic training facility; up to 71,000 square feet of LA Clippers office space; an up to 25,000-square foot sports medicine clinic; up to 63,000 square feet of ancillary and related arena uses including retail and dining; an outdoor plaza adjacent to the arena; parking facilities; relocation of a City of Inglewood groundwater well; and various

-Exhibit A; and

-27 28 Sports and Entertainment Overlay Zone, rezoning certain parcels, and establishing regulations for the Sports and Entertainment Overlay Zone and circulation, infrastructure, and other ancillary uses (the Project).
-The Project will also include a limited service hotel.
-The area of the IBEC Project is shown in adjustment of other land use controls, as more particularly described in Planning Commission Resolution No. \\\\ (Zone Change and Zoning Code Amendment Resolution); and
+10 WHEREAS, Murphy's Bowl, LLC (Project Sponsor), seeks the development 11 of the Inglewood Basketball and Entertainment Center (IBEC) that includes an 12arena calculated to promote the enjoyment and recreation of the public by 13providing access to the City's residents in the form of spectator sports, specifically $\mathbf{14}$ basketball, with up to 18,000 fixed seats to host National Basketball Association 15games, and with up to 500 additional temporary seats for other events such as 16family shows, concerts, corporate and community events, and other sporting 17events; an up to 85,000-square foot team practice and athletic training facility; up 18to 71,000 square feet of LA Clippers office space; an up to 25,000-square foot sports 19 medicine clinic; up to 63,000 square feet of ancillary and related arena uses 20including retail and dining; an outdoor plaza adjacent to the arena; parking 21facilities; relocation of a City of Inglewood groundwater well; and various 22circulation, infrastructure, and other ancillary uses (the Project).
+The Project will 23also include a limited service hotel.
+The area of the IBEC Project is shown in $\mathbf{24}$ Exhibit A; and adjustment of other land use controls, as more particularly described in Planning Commission Resolution No. (Zone Change and Zoning Code Amendment Resolution); and